-Our collaborators are sprawled far and wide across this sunburnt country: from Canberra’s celebrated contemporary abstract artists Ham Darroch and Derek O’Connor whose experiments in materiality explore various accepted and shared histories; to Bidyadanga’s homegrown heroes, Mary Meribida and Margaret Baragurra, whose works transmit the intense vibrancy of culture and Country on the Kimberly coast.
+Our collaborators are sprawled far and wide across this sunburnt country: from Canberra’s celebrated contemporary abstract artists Ham Darroch and Derek O’Connor whose experiments in materiality explore various accepted and shared histories; to Bidyadanga’s homegrown heroes, Mary Meribida and Mrs M Baragurra, whose works transmit the intense vibrancy of culture and Country on the Kimberly coast.

 Located between these distant places in the remote South Australian community of Kalka, a diverse group of artists work out of Ninuku Arts on the APY Lands.
 From this far-flung map point, Jimmy Donegan conjures richly layered desertscapes that sit in friendly dialogue with the undulating rainbows of Samuel Miller’s waterholes.
 Complimenting these works are the figurative offerings of Nyanu Watson’s evocative avian portraits, and Monica Puntjina Watson’s lovingly rendered depictions of the scared sites of her Country.

 Back on the east coast (and a little bit south) we have Melbourne’s Katie Eraser, whose sharp irony collides with feminist theory and abstracted forms to great effect, creating bold, humorous and thought-provoking works.

 Last but definitely not least, comes our latest collaboration with the inimitable Martumili Artists of the Eastern Pilbara region in Western Australia.
 Bringing together the work of senior Martu artists Bugai Whyoulter, Minyawe Miller, Jakayu Biljabu, Nancy Nyanjilpayi Chapman, Helen Dale Samson and Muuki and Wokka Taylor and rising star Judith Anya Samson, the collection features a vibrant array of striking works from masters of the contemporary Aboriginal art scene.